2002 French presidential election

 Presidential elections were held in France on 21 April 2002, with a runoff election between the top two candidates, incumbent Jacques Chirac of the Rally for the Republic and Jean-Marie Le Pen of the National Front, on 5 May.
-This presidential contest attracted a greater than usual amount of international attention because of far-right candidate Le Pen's unexpected appearance in the runoff election.
+This presidential contest attracted a greater than usual amount of international attention because of candidate Le Pen's unexpected appearance in the runoff election.

 Chirac ran for a second term, reduced to five years instead of seven previously by a 2000 referendum, emphasising a strong economy (mostly unaffected by downturns in Germany and the United States).
 It was widely expected that Chirac and Lionel Jospin, the outgoing cohabitation Prime Minister and nominee of the Socialist Party, would be the most popular candidates in the first round, thus going on to face each other in the runoff, with opinion polls showing a hypothetical Chirac versus Jospin second round too close to call.
 However, Jospin unexpectedly finished in third place behind Le Pen.
 Journalists and politicians claimed polls had failed to predict Le Pen's second-place finish in the general election, though his strong stance could be seen in the week prior to the election.
-This led to serious discussions about polling techniques and the climate of French politics.
+This led to serious discussions about polling techniques, the climate of French politics and especially the high numbers of candidates from the left-wing.

-Although Le Pen's political party, the National Front, described itself as mainstream conservative, non-partisan observers largely agreed in defining it as a far-right and nationalist party.
+Although Le Pen's political party, the National Front, described itself as mainstream conservative, observers largely agreed in defining it as a far-right and nationalist party.
 As a protest, almost all French political parties called for their supporters to vote against Le Pen, most notably the Socialists, who were traditionally billed as the archrivals to Chirac's party.
 Chirac thus went on to win in the largest landslide in a presidential election in French history (greater even than that of Louis-Napoléon Bonaparte in 1848, the first by direct ballot), winning over 82% of the vote.

 The National Front would not appear again in the second round of the presidential election until 2017.
-After Chirac's victory, no French President would win a second term until Emmanuel Macron in 2022.
+After Chirac's victory, no French president would win a second term until Emmanuel Macron in 2022.

 Background

-The 2002 election was the first for which the President would be elected to a five-year, instead of a seven-year, term.
+The 2002 election was the first for which the president would be elected to a five-year, instead of a seven-year, term.

 In the months before the election, the campaign had increasingly focused on questions of law and order, with a particular focus on crimes committed by young people, especially those of foreign origin.
 Lionel Jospin was, at the time, Prime Minister of France; the Jospin government was criticised for its "softness" on crime by its political opponents.
 Reporting on the TF1 and France2 television channel and other media also emphasized the alleged crime wave.